 Koh Kred – The island of Koh Kred on the Chao Praya River is also in Nonthaburi province and it’s a fun place to spend the day with friends.

 Rent a bike for the day (only 40 baht ($1.25) and cycle around the island, stopping off at the many cute independent shops, cafes and family-owned restaurants.
-Here, you’ll find good traditional Thai restaurants, and lots of food vendors selling Thai food and snacks.
+Here, you will find good traditional Thai restaurants, and lots of food vendors selling Thai food and snacks.
 Don’t miss picking up some of the traditional desserts too, as this is what Koh Kred is known for.

 As for shopping, although you’ll see a few small stores selling Thai handicrafts, the main thing Koh Kred is known for is a local red pottery, Mon Pottery.
 With thousands of pieces available at shops all over Koh Kred, you can walk away with a unique gift to take home for as little as 100 baht ($3).